dswarm/dswarm/doc/configurations.md

 `/path/to/dswarm.conf` should be the same as in the previous example, where it was specified using `-Dconfig.file`.

-This is a one-time configuration for the container
+This is a one-time configuration for the container.

+##### Notes for Tomcat

+Tomcat has a [~~bug~~feature](https://issues.apache.org/bugzilla/show_bug.cgi?id=34840) where it would remove custom configurations whenever an application is redeployed.
+Unfortunately, this mean that the previous file would get deleted with every update of d:swarm.

+To work around this, edit the `$CATALINA_HOME/conf/context.xml`, so that is contains the `<Environment/>` part within its `<Context/>` part.

+This applies the settings for all deployed applications, though.

 ***